ch-stark/gitops-rbac-example/blog/blog.md

 ### Policies for Managed-Clusters

 * Team admins can generate namespaces on Managed-Clusters but they need to follow certain patterns
-* Those namespaces can also be created by deploying applicationsets.
+* Those namespaces can also be created by deploying Applicationsets.
 * When you create a new namespace we expect that all resources are generated (roles, limitranges)
-* A team admin can generate ApplicatonSets in its namespace or in the shared namespace.
+* A team admin can generate ApplicationSets in its namespace or in the shared namespace.
 On the Hub, the shared namespace is called SharedHub
-  On the managed cluster it has the pattern shared
 * A team admin can generate namespaces (either via destination-namespace, or the namespaces in the objects only in Clusters of its ClusterSet)
 * A team admin can generate an ArgoCD Application on the Hub to deploy Policies.
 But Policies can only have Placements and Placement must be the correct ClusterSet.